 The Federation control plane can be deployed using

 can be chosen as the DNS provider by specifying two additional parameters.

 [Global] etcd-endpoints = http://etcd-cluster.my-namespace:2379 zones = example.com. coredns-endpoints = <coredns-server-ip>:<port>

 etcd-endpointsis the endpoint to access etcd.

 zonesis the federation domain for which CoreDNS is authoritative and is same as –dns-zone-name flag of

-Note: middleware.etcd.zones in CoreDNS configuration and –dns-zone-name flag to kubefed init should match.
+Note: plugins.etcd.zones in CoreDNS configuration and –dns-zone-name flag to kubefed init should match.

 Note: The following section applies only to versions prior to v1.7